Associate Head of School (Design)

 Teaching and supervision

-I have taught in most areas of design at undergraduate, masters and PhD level.
+I have taught across the design subjects at undergraduate, masters, and PhD level.
 My main teaching is in motion graphics and through this field, I have had the pleasure of watching my students win countless major design awards from around the world.